A Natural Learning Habitat

-A growing body of research supports what we instinctively know, learning outdoors in nature is good for our well-being.
-It can improve our recovery from stress, cognitive function and creativity.
-Parallel research into how environments affect our capacity to learn, shows the importance of air quality, lighting and acoustics.
+What makes a natural learning habitat?
+A growing body of research supports what we instinctively know, that learning outdoors in nature is good for our well-being (1).
+It can improve our recovery from stress, cognitive function and creativity (2).
+Parallel research into how environments affect our capacity to learn shows the importance of air quality, lighting and acoustics (3).
 Can we bring these bodies of research together to improve the connection to nature across our learning environments and create more effective settings that prioritise learner well-being?